 Monday, 11 October 2021

-CHANDU AND CHANGRU
+CHANDU, RANGIA AND CHANGRU

-Village shepherd, Chandu, who had also been to school up to primary in early fifties, still carries on with his ancestral job of grazing cattle.
+Despite best efforts of the teacher and friends, Chandu suddenly gave up studies, left school and adopted his ancestral work.
+Chandu Ram still carries on with his ancestral job of making hand-made juttis at home and grazing cattle.
 A lean and thin character of moderate height with angosha tied around on his head, Chandu is a good man and everyone in the village is satisfied with his services.
 Humble, faithful and soft spoken, Chandu always tries his best to be punctual in his duties.
-Cattles too seemed to be friendly with him as they never disobey or ignore coded commands of their master!
+Cattle too seemed to be friendly with him as they never disobey or ignore the coded commands of their master!

 Some people bring loads of firewood or fodder on their backs till recently from places as far as five-ten kilometers upstream and sell them in the village in order to earn a living while others stock them for use during rainy days.